Share

 Diagnosing, Treating, and Protecting Against STIs

-Vaginal discharge disturbances can have many causes, but if you notice something is amiss, one of the best things you can do is screen for multiple common STIs.
+Because many STIs produce no noticeable symptoms, a change in vaginal discharge is sometimes the first visible sign that something is off.
+Vaginal discharge disturbances can have many causes, but if you notice something is amiss, one of the best things you can do is screen for multiple common STIs at once — co-infections like chlamydia and gonorrhea together are not uncommon.

 Stay Up-to-Date On Your Sexual Health